Average Smile: Calculate the mean, median and range of the given scores.

 Mean, Median and Mode Song: A free trial lesson from Math Upgrade dot com.

-Statistics External Links:
+Averages External Links:

-Links to other websites containing resources for Statistics are provided for those logged into 'Transum Mathematics'.
+Links to other websites containing resources for Averages are provided for those logged into 'Transum Mathematics'.
 Subscribing also opens up the opportunity for you to add your own links to this panel.
 You can sign up using one of the buttons below:

 The activity you are looking for may have been classified in a different way from the way you were expecting.
 You can search the whole of Transum Maths by using the box below.